Are Social Media and Depression Linked? Why?Alyssa

 - Poor academic performance

-Balancing Real and Virtual Relationships
+4. Problems Balancing Real and Virtual Relationships

 Digital relationships may feel real, but they are limited and mediated by the technology we use.
 There is always something in between two people in a digital relationship and something is often lost in translation.
 Also, while all of the options available in electronic forms of communication may appear to give an individual more freedom, it actually may limit creativity and imagination.
 Never underestimate the value and effectiveness of face-to-face interaction.

-If you are concerned about an older friend or family member, Behavioral Health of the Palm Beaches is ready to help.
-With nearly 20 years of experience, our doctors and other medical professionals can develop a treatment program that encompasses baby boomers\' needs.
-When you are ready to get back those good feelings without misusing alcohol and drugs, call us at (888) 432 â€“ 2467.
+If you believe that someone experiences these negative effects, we at Behavioral Health of the Palm Beaches are ready to help.
+We offer so much more than depression treatment in South Florida.
+With nearly 20 years of experience, our doctors and other medical professionals can develop a treatment program that encompasses your needs.
+Call us at 561-220-3981.